Back to blog

 Master Password Flaws

 The strength and secrecy of the master password are important to a password manager's security.
 If a user's master password is weak, guessed, or otherwise compromised, all information stored within the password manager could be exposed.
-Moreover, the loss or forgotten master passwords could result in legitimate users being locked out of their own vaults, underscoring the need for robust yet memorable master password creation practices.

 Are Password Managers Safe to Use best today